sbt/website/src/reference/02-DetailTopics/02-Configuration/14-Testing.md

 -   The tests that were not run before
 -   The tests that have one or more transitive dependencies, maybe in a different project, recompiled.
+-   The tests that are not specifically excluded with `-`.

 ##### Tab completion